-Rural wedding inspiration – say ‘i do’ outdoors!
+Rustic wedding inspiration – say ‘i do’ in the great British countryside!

-Often the subject of poems and works of art, the British countryside is one of the jewels of our nation’s crown – and a popular backdrop for a wedding celebration.
-For nature lovers planning their special day, there are endless ways to weave in the beauty of the great outdoors and create a magical setting for you and your guests.
+Often the subject of poems and works of art, the British countryside is one of the jewels of our nation’s crown – and a popular backdrop for rustic wedding celebration.
+If you’re a nature lover planning your special day, there are endless ways to weave in the beauty of the great outdoors and create a magical rural setting for you and your guests.

 Stretch tents are flexible, waterproof fabric structures that can be rigged in an endless variety of shapes.
 We have a variety of stretch tent sizes which can also be connected to create the right setting for your celebration, from smallest at 7.5x10m and seating 40 people to 15mx22m seating 180 guests.